Guide to Federal Student Loan Repayment

 If you believe you are at risk for delinquency or default due to financial hardship, you should contact TCC, your loan servicer, or USA Funds Borrower Connect.
 You have more options before you have missed a payment than after you miss one.

 For more information about delinquency and default, students should visit the Federal Student Aid Guide to Understanding Default.

 Students have a few options to reverse their default.
 These options are:

 Loan Repayment: A borrower can reverse the default by paying the loan in full.

 Loan Rehabilitation: Borrowers can rehabilitate their loans by arranging a payment plan with a lender and making voluntary payments on time.

 Loan Consolidation: Borrowers can consolidate defaulted loans and begin making voluntary, on-time payments.

 In many ways, student loan debt is not like other kinds of debt.
 It is difficult to have it included in a bankruptcy.
 It is also difficult to have the debt canceled or forgiven.
 Bankruptcy is possible with student loan debt, but very rarely happens due to strict rules regarding this type debt.
 To better understand forgiveness, cancelation and bankruptcy, students should borrow Federal Student Aid Guide to Forgiveness, Cancellation, and Discharge.

-TCC has partnered with Oklahoma College Assistance Program and Student Outreach Solutions to help TCC students with their student loans and financial literacy.
-Student Outreach Solutions will contact student loan borrowers who are struggling with repayment to help them devise solutions so they can avoid default.
-They will also contact defaulted students to help them get into a repayment plan.
+TCC has partnered with Oklahoma College Assistance Program and USA Funds Borrower Connect to help TCC students with their student loans and financial literacy.
+USA Funds Borrower Connect will contact student loan borrowers who are struggling with repayment to help them devise solutions so they may avoid default.
+They also contact students to help them get into a repayment plan.